 #DVpit is a Twitter event created to showcase pitches from marginalized voices that have been historically underrepresented in publishing.
 This includes (but is not limited to): Native peoples and people of color; people living and/or born/raised in underrepresented cultures and countries; disabled persons (including neurodiverse); people living with illness; people on marginalized ends of the socioeconomic, cultural and/or religious spectrum; people identifying within LGBTQIA+; and more.
 Any decisions regarding eligibility are yours to make.
 Authors are not obligated to disclose anything they do not feel comfortable with and are not required to pitch only #ownvoices work, though that is certainly welcome!

 The first #DVpit took place on April 19, 2016 and was a national trending hashtag.
-Since then, there have been over 40 authors signed by agents and 13 book deals contracted as a direct result of this event, with editors from small to mid-size to Big Five publishers requesting to receive the manuscripts at submission stage.
+Since then, there have been over 60 authors signed by agents and more than 20 book deals contracted as a direct result of this event, with editors from small to mid-size to Big Five publishers requesting to receive the manuscripts at submission stage.

-#DVpit has appeared in Bustle, Salon, YA Interrobang, Writers Digest, and multiple blog sites like Lee & Low Blog, Daily Dahlia, Writers Block Party.
+#DVpit has appeared in Publishers Weekly, Bustle, Salon, YA Interrobang, Writers Digest, and multiple blog sites like Lee & Low Blog, Daily Dahlia, Writers Block Party.

 The event was created and is moderated by literary agent Beth Phelan.